Overview

 - A foundation is intended to steward public goods over time (not incorporated yet).

-- DevCo is intended to deliver protocol and tooling work as a service provider (planned legal entity, design intention: dCorps Development Ltd.; intended jurisdiction: British Virgin Islands (BVI); incorporation pending).
+- DevCo delivers protocol and tooling work as a service provider (legal entity: dCorps Development Ltd.; jurisdiction: British Virgin Islands (BVI); incorporated; active).

 - ResCo is intended to focus on protocol adoption research and integration planning (planned legal entity, design intention: dCorps Research LLC; intended jurisdiction: Wyoming (USA); incorporation pending).